Quality of Life

 – Pat Vincent-Collawn, Chairman, President, and CEO of PNM Resources

 Cost of Living

-Sandoval County’s overall Cost of Living Index rating of 97 is below the national average of 100 and slightly above the New Mexico rating of 95.
-Overall the county is not significantly expensive or inexpensive – but offers a high quality of life at a relatively affordable price point.
-To see how the Albuquerque Metro Area compares to other metros in the United States, download the Cost of Living Index 2017 Annual Average Data below.
+Rio Rancho is the largest municipality in Sandoval County.
+Rio Rancho’s overall Cost of Living Index rating is 100.2.
+Overall, the county is not significantly expensive or inexpensive – but offers an excellent quality of life at a relatively affordable price point.
+To see how the Sandoval County and Rio Rancho compare to other metros in the United States, download the Cost-of-Living Index Quarter 1, 2023 Data below.

-The American Chamber of Commerce Researchers Association (ACCRA) Cost of Living Index (COLI) is based on a multitude of items and produces an index that can be compared against other participating cities across the United States.
-Participating organizations price study items during specific periods of time and according to ACCRA specifications.
-The U.S. COLI base is 100 and the Albuquerque Metro Area’s Composite Index for 2017 is 94.9.
+The American Chamber of Commerce Researchers Association (ACCRA) Cost of Living Index (COLI) is based on a multitude of items and produces an index that can be The American Chamber of Commerce Researchers Association (ACCRA) Cost of Living Index (COLI) is based on a multitude of items and produces an index that can be compared against other participating cities across the United States.
+Participating organizations price study items every quarter according to ACCRA specifications.
+The U.S. COLI base is 100 and Rio Rancho’s Composite Index for 2023 Q1 is 100.2.